#Islam

 “This is why it would be great if people stuck to ‘aqīdat al ‘ajaiz!”

 This phrase, “the belief of old women,” is a term used to refer to the essential and foundational faith of very devout, loving, and practicing older women who engaged in the dhikr (remembrance) of Allah, recitation of the Quran, du’ā (prayer) for all Muslims, and had no rancor or hatred in their heart for anyone because they were more engrossed in the love of God and His Prophet in yearning to be in companionship in the Everlasting Garden from engaging in highly-charged polemical theology.
 They were content with imān (faith) that’s the ultra-unifying variable for any dissent in Islām, and not in divisive kalām (theological discourse) which often times proved so theoretical that it lost tenability.
-Old ladies are blissfully ignorant of kind of theology.
+Old ladies are blissfully ignorant of that kind of theology.

 The disclaimer is: the middle group will always be attacked more.
 I recognize that.